codeface-io/mac-stack/README.md

 ## To Do

 * generate symlinks to dotfiles dynamically during update, gitignore the symlinks (ignore everything in dotfiles folder that starts with a dot)
 * review how the commands/functions in `customize_the_shell.sh` are integrated ... what would be best practice? should we rather have separate .sh files or unix executables and add our own path to `$PATH`?
+* Review whether we should rather use mise for managing dev tools that require further version management and benefit from mise features.
+Apparently mise also offers some declarative capabilities for global tool managament (~/.config/mise/mise.toml ...)
 * [Default SSH key](notes/ssh_key_setup_brainstorm.md) (for GitHub, GitLab etc.)
 * Automate ensuring that all needed repos are checked out (first very simply: hardcoded list of repo names, hardcoded repos path -> if repo folder does not exist create it and checkout the repo)
 * Flutter and Dart (via fvm or mise)